The Backdrop

 Seven design principles were codified before any structural decision was made, governing all four workstreams simultaneously.
 They covered management duplication, productivity targets, resource pooling, role-talent alignment, strategic focus, resource sharing, and critical role preservation.
 This ensured structural coherence and prevented the value leakage common to ad hoc reductions.

-The Client executed $24M in cost reduction by November 15, 2024, with all Top 7 client relationships preserved through deliberate role retention.
-Fully loaded costs in the core workstream declined from approximately $52.7M to a $43.5M target.
-The structural redesign positioned the Client to realize an additional $30-40M in productivity improvements over the following 12 to 36 months.
+The Client executed $24M in cost reduction with all Top weighted client relationships preserved through deliberate role retention.
+Fully loaded costs in the core workstream declined from approximately $50M to a $40M target.
+The structural redesign positioned the Client to realize an additional $30-40M in productivity improvements over the following 36 months.
 Cost reduction and value protection were achieved at the same moment.

 Org efficiency done with discipline is not a cost exercise.
 It is a value protection and value creation exercise executed simultaneously.